developerstephanieb/latex_reference/01_fundamentals/09_math_mode.md

 ## Common Symbols

-Math mode supports a wide range of symbols beyond standard letters and numbers, most requiring specific commands.
+Beyond letters and numbers, math mode includes commands for a broad collection of symbols.

 ### General